sangianpatrick/go-echo-mongo/README.md

 # go-mongo
-Simple Golang application with MongoDB
+Simple Golang REST application with Echo Framework & MongoDB

 # How to run
 These are the steps to run this app: